-During the festive period we should all be sharing the good will and joy, but unfortunately this can also been seen as an opportunity for the ever increasing number of cybercriminals actively looking to exploit the fact that many of us have insufficient protection on our devices.
+Online shopping has become the norm, but unfortunately this can also been seen as an opportunity for the ever increasing number of cybercriminals actively looking to exploit the fact that many of us have insufficient protection on our devices.
 Don’t miss these Internet Safety Tips while Shopping Online.

-With more and more shopping being done online, particularly this year with retail being closed on and off, it’s a timely reminder for how to keep yourself safe online.
+With more and more shopping being done online, it’s a timely reminder for how to keep yourself safe online.

 Internet Safety Tips While Shopping Online